-- GM6094M Use only an oil that meets GM Standard GM6094M. - SAE 5W-30 SAE 5W-30 is best for the vehicle.
+- SAE 5W-30 SAE 5W-30 is best for the vehicle.
 These numbers on an oil container show its viscosity, or thickness.
 Do not use other viscosity oils such as SAE 20W-50. - American Petroleum Institute (API) starburst symbol

 Oils meeting these requirements should have the starburst symbol on the container.
 This symbol indicates that the oil has been certified by the American Petroleum Institute (API).